-While no customer accounted for more than 10% of our revenue for the three months ended March 31, 2019, a substantial portion of our revenue is derived from a small number of advertisers, and is currently concentrated in certain verticals, particularly CPG and retail.
+A substantial portion of our revenue is derived from a small number of advertisers, and is currently concentrated in certain verticals, particularly CPG and retail.
 We either contract directly with advertisers or with advertising agencies on behalf of advertisers.
 Many of these advertising agencies are owned by large media corporations that exercise varying degrees of control over the agencies.
 Our business, revenue and financial results could be harmed by the loss of, or a deterioration in our relationship with, any of our largest advertisers or with any advertising agencies or the large media corporations that control them.